 - Always be at a safe distance from co-workers during lashing or unlashing containers as the long rods can be hazardous if not handled properly.

 - It is a normal practice not to lash or unlash any closer than at least 3 containers widths away from another co-worker.

 - Always work in pairs when handling rods and turnbuckles.

 - Always walk the bars up, slide them down and control the rods at all time.

 - Do not leave or throw the rod or other equipment until you are sure that it is safe to do so and no one is around the vicinity.

 - Do not lose a turnbuckle and leave the rods hanging.
 When securing a rod, the turnbuckle must be tightened right away.

 - Always report defective lashing gear, defective ship’s railing, or any other inadequate structure or system involved in the operation to the concerned person or ship’s staff.

-Several container lashing incidents have taken lives of seafarers in the past.
+Several container lashing incidents have taken the lives of seafarers in the past.
 Handing cargo containers is not an easy job and needs adequate safe practices to carry it out safely and adequately.

 You may also like to read-What is International Maritime Dangerous Goods Code (IMDG)?